mricci-eng/Python-Engineering-Automation-Portfolio/README.md

 ### 1. HMI/Alarm Multilingual Translation System

-A robust desktop application developed to support the complex multilingual data requirements of the Brussels Metro Modernisation project.
+A desktop application developed to automate the multilingual data workflow for the Brussels Metro Modernisation project.

-*   **The Challenge:** The project required the translation of over 30,000 unique, deeply nested JSON strings for the Human-Machine Interface (HMI).
-A manual approach presented significant risks to the project schedule and data integrity.
+*   **The Challenge:** The project required translating over 30,000 text strings for the Human-Machine Interface (HMI) from nested JSON files.
+A manual approach was too slow and created a high risk of data corruption, jeopardizing project schedules.
-*   **My Initiative:** I engineered a standalone Python application that functions as a complete, two-stage data pipeline:
+*   **My Initiative:** I developed a Python application that automates the full translation workflow in two distinct stages:

-    1.  **Extraction and Handling Engine:** The tool first automatically scans the source kit, recursively parsing complex JSON files to extract all text strings and their unique structural paths.
-It then cleans this data—removing duplicates and irrelevant entries—to produce a single, perfectly structured `.xlsx` file ready for the translation team.
+    1.  **Extraction:** The tool first scans the source kit, extracts all text strings from the JSON files, and records their unique structural path.
+It then removes duplicates and filters irrelevant data, exporting a clean `.xlsx` file ready for the translation team.

-    2.  **Injection Engine:** After translation, the tool takes the completed `.xlsx` file and uses the stored structural paths to precisely inject the new language data back into the software kit, rebuilding the JSON files while guaranteeing perfect data integrity.
+    2.  **Injection:** Once the `.xlsx` file is translated, the tool uses the stored structural paths to inject the new languages back into the correct locations, rebuilding the JSON files.

+    This two-stage process automates the full workflow, eliminating manual edits and ensuring the data integrity of the final software kit.

 #### Key Features & Impact:
-*   **Engineering Time Obliterated:** Reduced the **hands-on engineering effort** for data extraction and integration from over a month of high-risk manual work to **under 5 minutes** of automated processing.
+*   **Reduced Engineering Time:** Cut the hands-on engineering work from over a month of manual data handling to **under 5 minutes** of automated processing.
-*   **Workflow Revolutionized:** This automation was the key enabler that compressed the entire end-to-end translation workflow, including the external translation team's turnaround, into a predictable **3-day cycle**, a timeline that was previously impossible.
+*   **Accelerated Project Workflow:** This automation enabled the entire translation cycle, including external team turnaround, to be completed in a predictable **3-day timeframe**.
-*   **Engineered for Usability:** Features a full Graphical User Interface (GUI) built with ttkbootstrap, enabling non-developer team members to execute the translation workflow safely and efficiently.
+*   **Designed for Team Use:** Built with a full Graphical User Interface (GUI), allowing non-technical colleagues to run the data extraction and injection processes independently.
-*   **Robust & Scalable:** Architected using Object-Oriented principles and a multi-threaded design to handle long-running operations without compromising user experience, making the tool adaptable for future projects.
+*   **Reliable Architecture:** Developed using an Object-Oriented and multi-threaded design to process large datasets without freezing the user interface and to simplify future maintenance.

 #### Visuals: